netxms/netxms-doc/admin/appendix.rst

       Format: schema://host:port.
 For more information refer to :ref:`ldap` chapter.
     - ldap://localhost:389
     - No
-  * - LdapMappingDescription
+  * - LDAP.GroupClass
-    - There should be specified name of attribute that’s value will be used as a user description -
+    - Specifies which object class represents group objects.
+If found entry will not be of a user or group class, it will be ignored.
+    -
     - No
+  * - LDAP.GroupMappingName
+    - The name of an attribute whose value will be used as group's login name -
+    - No
+  * - LDAP.GroupUniqueId
+    - Unique identifier for LDAP group object.
+If not set, LDAP users are identified by DN.
+    -
+    - No
+  * - LDAP.MappingDescription
+    - The name of an attribute whose value will be used as a user's description.
+    -
+    - No
-  * - LdapMappingFullName
+  * - LDAP.MappingFullName
-    - There should be specified name of attribute that’s value will be used as a user full name
+    - The name of an attribute whose value will be used as a user's full name.
     - displayName
     - No
-  * - LdapMappingName
-    - There should be specified name of attribute that’s value will be used as a user login name -
-    - No
-  * - LdapPageSize
+  * - LDAP.PageSize
-    - Limit of records that can be returned in one search page.
+    - The maximum amount of records that can be returned in one search page.
     - 1000
     - No
-  * - LdapSearchBase
+  * - LDAP.SearchBase
-    - The LdapSearchBase configuration parameter is the DN of the entry at which to start the search.
+    - The DN of the entry at which to start the search.
     -
     - No
-  * - LdapSearchFilter
+  * - LDAP.SearchFilter
-    - The LdapSearchFilter is a string representation of the filter to apply in the search.
+    - A string representation of the filter to apply in the search.
     -
     - No
-  * - LdapSyncInterval
+  * - LDAP.SyncInterval
-    - This parameter is for setting synchronization interval in minutes between |product_name| server and LDAP server.
-If synchronization parameter is set to 0 - synchronization will not be done.
+    - The synchronization interval (in minutes) between the NetXMS server and the LDAP server.
+If the parameter is set to 0, no synchronization will take place.
     - 0
     - No
-  * - LdapSyncUser
+  * - LDAP.SyncUser
     - User login for LDAP synchronization
     -
     - No
-  * - LdapSyncUserPassword
+  * - LDAP.SyncUserPassword
     - User password for LDAP synchronization
     -
     - No
-  * - LdapUserClass
+  * - LDAP.UserClass
-    - There is specified which object class represents user objects.
-If found entry will not be of a user or group class, it will be just ignored.
+    - The object class which represents user objects.
+If the found entry is not of user or group class, it will be ignored.
     -
     - No
-  * - LdapUserDeleteAction
+  * - LDAP.UserDeleteAction
     - This parameter specifies what should be done while synchronization with deleted from LDAP user/group.
 0 - if user should be just deleted from |product_name| DB.
 1 - if it should be disabled.
 If it is chosen to disable user, then on LDAP sync user will be disabled and it’s description will be change on “LDAP entry was deleted.”
 Afterwards this user/group can be detached from LDAP and enabled if it is required or just deleted manually.
     - 1
     - No
+  * - LDAP.UserMappingName
+    - The name of an attribute whose value will be used as a user's login name.
+    -
+    - No
+  * - LDAP.UserUniqueId
+    - Unique identifier for LDAP user object.
+If not set, LDAP users are identified by DN.
+    -
+    - No
   * - LogAllSNMPTraps
-    -
+    - Log all SNMP traps.
     - 0
     - Yes
   * - LongRunningQueryThreshold
-    - Enables logging of SQL queries that take longer, then specified time (in milliseconds).
-Queries are logged to server log file on debug level 3.
-0 means this function is off.
+    - Threshold in milliseconds to report long running SQL queries (0 to disable).
+Queries are logged to |product_name| server log file on debug level 3.
     - 0
     - Yes
   * - MailEncoding
     - Encoding for mails generated by |product_name| server.
-    - iso-8859-1
+    - utf8
     - No
-  * - MailBase64Subjects
+  * - MessageOfTheDay
-    - Encode email subjects using base64.
-Encoding enabled if non-zero
+    - Message to be shown when a user logs into the console.
-    - 0
+    -
     - No
-  * - MaxActiveUploadJobs
-    -
-    - 10
-    - Yes
   * - MinPasswordLength
     - Default minimum password length for a |product_name| user.
 The default applied only if per-user setting is not defined.
     - 0
     - No
   * - MinViewRefreshInterval
-    -
+    - Minimal refresh interval for object tree and alarm views to avoid frequent redraws when updates arrive from server.
-    -
+    - 1000
-    -
+    - No
   * - MobileDeviceListenerPort
+    - Listener port for connections from |product_name| mobile agent.
+    - 4747
+    - Yes
+  * - NetworkDeviceDrivers.BlackList
+    - Comma separated list of blacklisted network device drivers.
     -
-    -
-    -
-  * - NetworkDiscovery.ActiveDiscovery.Interval
-    - Interval in seconds between active network discovery polls.
-      **This setting is changed by Network Discovery Configuration GUI**
-    - 7200
     - Yes
   * - NetworkDiscovery.ActiveDiscovery.BlockSize
     - Size of address block to which ICMP ping requests are sent simultaneously during active discovery.